Beirut Needs Your Help: How To Support The City & Where To Donate Right Now

 Lebanese Red Cross

 With more than 300 ambulances and 3,000 emergency medical technicians, the Lebanese Red Cross is the country’s main provider of ambulances.
-You can donate to their organisation here.
+You can donate to their organization here.

 Impact Lebanon

-The non-profit organisation set up a fundraising page on JustGiving to collect money for disaster relief, specifically partnering with non-governmental organisations.
+The non-profit organization set up a fundraising page on JustGiving to collect money for disaster relief, specifically partnering with non-governmental organizations.
 Currently, the fundraising goal is set to £5 million.

 Donner Sang Compter

 Founded a decade ago, Donner Sang Compter helps set up blood drives in Lebanon.
-The organisation is now focusing its efforts on collecting blood for hospitals in Beirut.
+The organization is now focusing its efforts on collecting blood for hospitals in Beirut.

 Islamic Relief Lebanon Emergency Appeal